The older I get the more I am realizing how important family getaways are to reconnecting with our families.

 1. Save On Getting There

-The first thing you start to worry about when planning a getaway is the cost to physically travel to get there, right?!
+The first thing you start to worry about when planning family getaways is the cost to physically travel to get there, right?!

 We sign up and use the Shell Fuel Rewards network in order to earn fuel rewards by shopping at Grocery stores (every other month) and restaurants.
 Then, we also always choose a Shell Gas Gift Card when Publix offers their Weekend $10 Off Coupon.